jjvanzon/JJs-Reference-Architecture/patterns-presentation.md

 The `ScreenViewModel` class defines common properties that can be used for any screen or page, such as the title.
 The `ValidationViewModel` has properties for data validation in a view.
 They are reused: The `HomePage` uses common properties and has a `Login`.
 The `ProductEdit` view uses common properties and has `Validation`.

-By using *composition*, changes to a child object, used by multiple views, can still have consequences.
-But the modular nature of composition allows for a potentially smaller scope of dependence than *inheritance*, reducing the overall impact.
+By using *composition*, changes to a child object, used by multiple views, can still have an impact.
+But the modular nature of composition allows for a potentially smaller scope of dependency than inheritance.

 <h3 id="view-models-conclusion">